-Swan 65 project is a modern performance cruising yacht perfectly conceived for safe, comfortable cruising with family and friends, but equally capable of being specified as a top-level racer.
-Designed by Germán Frers, this mid-sized yacht enhances Nautor’s existing “performance bluewater” line of yachts, following the same design philosophy and parameters as her larger sister, the Swan 78.
+The Swan 65 is a modern, high-performance cruising yacht, perfectly designed for safe and comfortable cruising with family and friends, but equally capable of being used as a top-level racer.
+Designed by Germán Frers, this mid-size yacht enhances Nautor’s existing line of “performance bluewater” yachts, following the same design philosophy and parameters as its big sister, the Swan 78.

-With its clever deck layout, the Swan 65 is suitable to be managed by a family crew with or without a professional skipper.
-The deck ergonomics also allow the Swan 65 to be raced efficiently with a full competitive crew.
-The Swan 65 is designed for dynamic sailors looking for high-quality, performance, and flexibility with no compromise on comfort or safety.
-This multipurpose yacht is perfectly equipped for regattas, bluewater cruising, or a leisure stopover, with the possibility to upgrade racing options and personalize the interior layout.
+With its clever deck layout, the Swan 65 is suitable to be operated by a family crew with or without a professional skipper.
+The deck ergonomics also allow the Swan 65 to be operated efficiently with a full and competitive crew.
+The Swan 65 is designed for dynamic sailors seeking high quality, performance and flexibility without compromising comfort and safety.
+This multi-purpose yacht is perfectly equipped for racing, offshore cruising or a leisure stop, with the ability to upgrade racing options and customize the interior layout.

 All-around sailing ability and racing efficiency.
-Each design parameter of Swan 65 is tailored to enable the yacht to meet the needs of her owner.
-The latest generation sail plan offers all the advantages of the most recent developments, such as mast positioning aft with a J that is longer than the boom length, in addition to the further advantage of the structural bowsprit.
-The mast is integrated into the coachroof for a more advantageous look and interior space.
-The yacht will sail well even in the lightest conditions and the crew will have the freedom to hoist various foresails whether in a regatta competition or on an offshore cruise.
-The optional square top mainsail and running stays provide further racing efficiency.
+Every design parameter of the Swan 65 is tailored to enable the yacht to meet the needs of its owner.
+The state-of-the-art sail plan offers all the advantages of the latest developments, such as positioning the mast aft with a J longer than the boom length, plus the added advantage of a structural bowsprit.
+The mast is integrated into the deckhouse, increasing the interior space below deck.
+The yacht sails well even in the lightest conditions, and the crew has the freedom to hoist various foresails whether racing or cruising on the high seas.
+The square top mainsail and optional flying shrouds, provide additional efficiency in racing.

 Two cockpit configurations.
-The cockpit is organized with the typical Swan layout.
-The guest area is located in the forward section and can be shaded by the large sprayhood and bimini.
-This area can be offered in two configurations: open and sporty, with seamless seating and full-length table; or cozy and protected, with surrounding seats and an integrated sunbathing area.
+The cockpit is organized with a typical Swan layout.
+The guest area is located at the front and can be shaded by the large sprayhood and bimini.
+This area can be offered in two configurations: open and sporty, with seamless seating and a full-length table; or cozy and protected, with surrounding seating and an integrated sunbathing area.

-Comfortable handling.
-The central area of the cockpit is optimized for shorthanded sailing.
-With five powered, same size winches positioned close to the two helm stations, both a limited crew of two and a complete racing team have enough space to handle the yacht.
 Optimized storage spaces.
-The Swan 65 features a large opening transom that accesses the tender garage, which is large enough to accommodate tenders of up to 2.80 mt.
-The forepeak, accessed through a large hatchway, features an extremely deep and large sail locker that at can optionally be converted into crew quarters with separate heads.
+The Swan 65 has a large opening transom that accesses the tender garage, large enough to accommodate tenders up to 2.80 meters.
+The forepeak, accessed through a large hatch, has an extremely deep and large sail locker, which can be optionally converted into crew quarters with separate heads.

-Lifestyle features.
-Swan 65 has all the comforts a sailing yacht offers.
-As mentioned above, Swan 65 includes a guest dedicated cockpit with extra-long benches and a large central table (or transversal sunbathing area on the OA version).
-She also has several sunbathing areas: on the platform, aft cockpit, coachroof top, and forward.
-The transom reveals a bathing platform that unfolds to provide direct contact with the sea.
+Swan 65 has all the comforts of a large sailing yacht.
+It has a dedicated guest cockpit with extra-long benches and a large central table (or transverse sunbathing area in the OA version).
+It also has several sunbathing areas: in the swim platform, aft cockpit, on the deckhouse and in the bow.
+The transom reveals a bathing platform that opens into direct contact with the sea

-By offering diverse interior layout solutions, Swan 65 confirms its title as one of the most flexible yachts on the market.
-The finish in European Oak and the elegant design, well thought out for long voyages, are touches of the high Nautor standards that have made Swans world-famous.
-The Swan 65 has also attempted to create the most comfortable living and sleeping areas possible, emphasizing and embracing a simple, yet elegant design and purpose for yacht racing, where speed characteristics play a significant role.
+Offering various interior layout solutions, Swan 65 confirms its title as one of the most flexible yachts on the market.
+The European Oak finish and elegant design, well thought out for long journeys, have made Swan famous all over the world.
+The Swan 65 also sought to create the most comfortable living and sleeping area possible, emphasizing a simple, yet elegant design, without forgetting racing, where speed characteristics play a significant role.

-Spacious and clever saloon.
-Swan 65 features a five-meter-long saloon with a raised panoramic living area and dining to port and lounge to starboard.
-The saloon connects directly to the galley and navigation station.
-Recessed beneath the flooring in the deepest part of the hull, systems and tanks remain quick and easy to access.
+Exclusive layouts.
+The interiors can be organized with two different layouts, with opposite positions for the cabins: Owner Forward and Owner Aft.
+In addition, various options are available for berth, crew quarters, and navigation arrangement.
+In both versions, alternative solutions for crew quarters are provided: forward, or forward of the galley.
+Both include separate areas.
+Spacious and intelligent living room.
+Swan 65 has a five-meter-long raised panoramic salon with dining area to port and salon to starboard.
+The salon connects directly to the kitchen and navigation station.
+Recessed under the floor in the deepest part of the hull, the systems and tanks remain easily accessible.
 A dinette or, optionally, a traditional chart table can also be offered.

-The OF version advantages.
-In this version, the master cabin is located in the most accessible, yet still quietest area of the boat.
-This room has everything needed for ultimate comfort: an island central king-size bed, desk/vanity, walk-in closet, and impressive shower compartment.
-The raised saloon takes full advantage of the panoramic windows.
-The twin aft guest cabins are offered in two layouts: two single or one double bunk, each cabin is featured with convertible berths and a separate shower.
+The advantages of the OF version.
+In this version, the master cabin is located in the most accessible, but still quietest area of the boat.
+This room has everything you need for maximum comfort: a center island king-size bed, desk, walk-in closet and an impressive shower room.
+The elevated lounge makes the most of the panoramic windows.
+Twin aft guest cabins are offered in two layouts: two singles or one double bunk, each cabin has convertible bunks and separate shower.

-The OA version advantages.
-This version is ideal for lovers of long distance cruising.
-Stable and protected under sail, the owner’s cabin’s full beam width features ample space and several stowage facilities.
-While still offering ample stowing capacity, the forepeak can be converted into a crew cabin.
+The advantages of the OA version.
+This version is ideal for lovers of long-range cruising.
+Stable and protected under sail, the full-beam master cabin features ample space and a variety of stowage options.
+While offering ample stowage capacity, the forepeak can be converted into a crew cabin.